220 S. W. Mudd, MC 4703

 In the area of nanoscale thermal transport, our research efforts center on the enhancement of thermal radiation transport across interfaces separated by a nanoscale gap.
 The scaling behavior of nanoscale radiation transport is measured using a novel heat transfer measurement technique based on the deflection of a bimaterial atomic force microscope cantilever.
 Numerical simulations are also performed to confirm these measurements.
 The measurements are also used to infer extremely small variations of van der Waals forces with temperature.
 This enhancement of radiative transfer will ultimately be used to improve the power density of thermophotovoltaic energy conversion devices.
 (Narayanaswamy)

 MEMS and Nanotechnology.
 In these areas, research activities focus on power generation systems, nanostructures for photonics, fuel cells and photovoltaics, and microfabricated adaptive cooling skin and sensors for flow, shear, and wind speed.
 Basic research in fluid dynamics and heat/mass transfer phenomena at small scales also support these activities.
-(Hone, Lin, Modi, Narayanaswamy, Wong)
+(Hone, Kysar, Lin, Modi, Narayanaswamy)

 We study the dynamics of microcantilevers and atomic force microscope cantilevers to use them as microscale thermal sensors based on the resonance frequency shifts of vibration modes of the cantilever.
 Bimaterial microcantilever-based sensors are used to determine the thermophysical properties of thin films.
 (Narayanaswamy)

 Research in the area of nanotechnology focuses on nanomaterials such as nanotubes and nanowires and their applications, especially in nanoelectromechanical systems (NEMS).
-A laboratory is available for the synthesis of carbon nanotubes and semiconductor nanowires using chemical vapor deposition (CVD) techniques and to build devices using electron-beam lithography and various etching techniques.
+A laboratory is available for the synthesis of graphene and other two-dimensional materials using chemical vapor deposition (CVD) techniques and to build devices using electron-beam lithography and various etching techniques.
 This effort will seek to optimize the fabrication, readout, and sensitivity of these devices for numerous applications, such as sensitive detection of mass, charge, and magnetic resonance.
-(Hone, Wong, Modi)
+(Hone, Kysar, Modi)

 A technology that couples the power of multidimensional microscopy (three spatial dimensions, time, and multiple wavelengths) with that of DNA array technology is investigated in an NIH-funded project.
 Specifically, a system is developed in which individual cells selected on the basis of optically detectable multiple features at critical time points in dynamic processes can be rapidly and robotically micromanipulated into reaction chambers to permit amplified DNA synthesis and subsequent array analysis.
 Customized image processing and pattern recognition techniques are developed, including Fisher’s linear discriminant preprocessing with neural net, a support vector machine with improved training, multiclass cell detection with error correcting output coding, and kernel principal component analysis.
 (Yao)